Music of Germany: Popular music from West Germany

 After World War II, German pop music was greatly influenced by music from USA and Great Britain.
 Apart from Schlager and Liedermacher, it is necessary to distinguish between pop music in West Germany and pop music in East Germany which developed in different directions.
 Pop music from West Germany was often heard in East Germany, had more variety and is still present today, while East German music has had little influence.

 In West Germany, English-language pop music became more and more important, and today most songs on the radio are English.
 Nevertheless, there is great diversity in German language pop music.
 There is also original English-language pop music from Germany, some having international success (for instance the Scorpions and James Last), but little with enduring broad success in Germany itself.
 There was very little English pop music from East Germany.

-Germany has also had a thriving English-language pop scene since the end of the war, with several European and American acts topping the charts.
+Germany has also had a thriving English-language pop scene since the end of the war, with several European and US acts topping the charts.
 However, Germans and German-oriented musicians have been successful as well.
-In the 1990s and the first decade of the 21st century such European pop acts were popular as well as artists like Sarah Connor, No Angels and Monrose who performed various types of mainstream pop in English.
+In the 1990s and the first decade of the 21st century such European pop acts were popular as well as artists such as Sarah Connor, No Angels and Monrose who performed various types of mainstream pop in English.
 Many of these acts have had success all over Europe and Asia.